-The pastor and the church council shall constitute the church council of directors of the corporation.
-In addition to the various powers specifically granted the church council under these bylaws, the church council has authority to exercise the following powers, upon authorization by a majority vote of the eligible members at a duly called business meeting:
+The pastor and the church Governing Board shall constitute the church Governing Board of directors of the corporation.
+In addition to the various powers specifically granted the church Governing Board under these bylaws, the church Governing Board has authority to exercise the following powers, upon authorization by a majority vote of the eligible members at a duly called business meeting:

 To purchase, lease, or otherwise acquire real and personal property on behalf of the church, and to take real and personal property by will, gift, or bequest on behalf of the church.